loliGothicK/deriving_via/README.md

 [![crate-name at docs.rs](https://docs.rs/deriving_via/badge.svg)](https://docs.rs/deriving_via)
 ------------------------

-This library is a slightly more convenient version of `derive` for newtype pattern.
+This library is a slightly more convenient version of `derive` for newtype patterns.
 The library provides features such as Generalised Newtype Deriving, which allows methods of the base type of newtype to be invoked by transitive application of `Deref` traits.
-It also allows derives to be generated based on a specific base implementation using the _Deriving Via_ feature.
+This library also allows derives to be generated based on a specific base implementation using the [Deriving Via](#Deriving-Via) feature.
 => See also [Generalised derived instances for newtypes](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/newtype_deriving.html) and [Deriving via](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/deriving_via.html).

 [The Rust Reference](https://doc.rust-lang.org/std/ops/trait.Deref.html) says: